 We are extremely fortunate to occupy two beautiful green campuses in Norfolk.
 Taverham Park, complete with breath taking neo-Jacobian Hall, is home to our Pre-Prep and Prep School; this is where the love of learning begins.

-Staff and pupils alike appreciate Langley’s Grade 1 listed grounds, originally designed by the great 18th century landscape gardener, Capability Brown.
+At Langley Park you will find our Senior School and Sixth Form within the Grade 1 listed grounds, originally designed by 18th century landscape gardener Capability Brown.

 Both sites are simply stunning, with more than 100 acres each, extensive green open spaces, fantastic woodland areas and facilities to boot, with Norwich a matter of miles away from both sites.